uzzielsr/playwright-demo-framework-bdd/README.md

 ### 1. 🧪 TestRail Setup

-1. Crea una cuenta en [TestRail](https://www.gurock.com/testrail/) y accede a tu espacio.
+1. Create an account on [TestRail](https://www.gurock.com/testrail/) and log into your workspace.
-2. Activa la API desde `Administration > Site Settings > API > Enable API`.
+2. Enable the API under `Administration > Site Settings > API > Enable API`.
-3. Crea un nuevo "Project" y dentro de él un "Test Suite".
+3. Create a new 'Project' and inside it a 'Test Suite'.
-4. Navega al proyecto y copia el `project_id` y `suite_id` desde la URL.
+4. Navigate to the project and copy the `project_id` and `suite_id` from the URL.
-5. Crea al menos un caso de prueba (e.g. "Successful login") y copia su ID (`Cxxxx`).
+5. Create at least one test case (e.g., "Successful login") and copy its ID (`Cxxxx`).
-6. Etiqueta tu escenario de Cucumber con `@Cxxxx`.
+6. Tag your Cucumber scenario with `@Cxxxx`.

 ### 2. 🖼️ ImgBB Setup